 Now this is a bicycle.

-What if, instead of buying an SUV, we could retrofit an old bike with a pedelec?
-What if we could chose our own kind of progress, comfort, focus without the constant advertisement and surveillance?
+What if, instead of buying an SUV, we could retrofit this old bike with a pedelec?
+What if we could build our own kind of progress and comfort - a progress that would mean focus and peace of mind instead of constant advertisement and surveillance?

 hardware